kelseyabreu/biomastersCampaign/README.md

 of your history, written in wood."

 PLAYER:
-"Do you know about BioMasters?
-About the calling?"
+"Do you know anything about The First BioMaster?
+Or of any BioMasters?"

 SEQUOIA:
 "I can not say that I have, but I know of those who listen.
 Those who understand connections.